Policy Experts (Center for the Governance of AI)

 Policy Expert candidates would ideally have:

-- At least moderate expertise in one of the areas outlined above.
+- At least moderate expertise (more than 3 years experience) in one of the areas outlined above.

 - Previous experience working in a policy role or think tank with a close relationship to AI policy, or another related area.